Momoka Terasawa

 Momoka Terasawa (寺澤 百花, Terasawa Momoka) is a Japanese voice actress who is affiliated with Sigma Seven.
-She is known for her roles as Yuzu Hanaoka in Blue Archive, Gakuto Yuzuki in The Yuzuki Family's Four Sons, and Chika Komari in Too Many Losing Heroines!
+She is known for her roles as Yuzu Hanaoka in Blue Archive, Gakuto Yuzuki in The Yuzuki Family's Four Sons, Chika Komari in Too Many Losing Heroines! and Vivi Hachioji in Himitsu no AiPri.

 Career

 Terasawa's interest in voice acting began during her first year of junior high school after performing a puppet show.
 The positive reception to her performance inspired her to pursue voice acting as a career.
 After a period of straining, she began her career in 2018, becoming affiliated with the talent agency Sigma Seven.
 In 2021, she was cast as Yuzu Hanaoka in the mobile game Blue Archive.
 In 2023, Terasawa played her first main role in an anime series as Gakuto Yuzuki in The Yuzuki Family's Four Sons.
 In 2024, she voiced Chika Komari in Too Many Losing Heroines!.
 She also sang a cover of Yui's song "Feel My Soul", which serves as the series' third ending theme.